On the Fundamental Impossibility of Hallucination Control in Large Language Models: The Impossibility Theorem

 We now have all the building blocks available to prove the fundamental impossibility of perfect hallucination control.
 First, we show that the result in the setting of ground truth matching with distributed and independent knowledge.
 Second, we go beyond that assumption and show impossibility in the probabilistic setting with correlated knowledge (beliefs).
 Then, in the next section, we show how the impossibility emerges in transformer architectures and prove the impossibility result for that special case of log-sum-exp (LSE) probabilistic setting.

 The results operate in three complementary settings.
-Theorem \ref{thm:main_impossibility} applies when agents have discrete, separable knowledge components.
-Theorem \ref{thm:proper_scoring_ic} applies to any system where agents output probability distributions.
-Theorem \ref{thm:lse_impossibility} applies directly to actual transformer implementations.
+Theorem \ref{thm:private-knowledge-impossibility} applies when agents hold cleanly divided knowledge that varies continuously over their configuration spaces.
+Theorem \ref{thm:proper-scoring-impossibility} addresses systems whose agents output probability distributions, under its stated contribution rule.
+Theorem \ref{thm:lse-impossibility} addresses the one-block additive-logit transformer model under its stipulated account.
+Theorem \ref{thm:conservation-reasoning-dichotomy} shows conservation and reasoning are mutually exclusive.